by Dr. C.H. Weaver M.D. updated 8/2022

 Role of Radiation Therapy For DCIS

-For example, one study evaluated over 660 women with DCIS who underwent surgical excision, hormone therapy if indicated and no radiation.
-Patients were divided into two groups: those considered at a low to intermediate risk of developing a recurrence (group A) and those considered to be at an intermediate to higher risk of developing a recurrence (group B).
+In another study 660 women with DCIS who underwent surgical excision, hormone therapy if indicated and no radiation were divided into two groups: those considered at a low to intermediate risk of developing a recurrence (group A) and those considered to be at an intermediate to higher risk of developing a recurrence (group B).

 Follow-up for these two groups of women was approximately 12 years.
 The overall incidence of recurrences in the same breast as the initial cancer (ipsilateral breast cancer recurrence) continued to increase as time progressed throughout the study time period.